Samsu-iluna: Religious and Astronomical achievements

 Though troubled, Samsu-iluna's reign was not entirely focused on war.
 He is known to have rebuilt the walls of Kish, Nippur and Sippar for example, and to have propagated the Marduk cult as had his father.
 He also apparently restored the E-babbar temple of Shamash (Also known as Utu) in Larsa, ziggurats at Sippar, and the ziggurat of Zababa and Ishtar at Kish.

 Additionally, there is speculation that Samsu-iluna instituted the Standard Babylonian calendar, possibly as a means of tying his empire more closely together.

 Family

-Samsu-iluna had at least two attested children:
+Samsu-iluna had at least one attested child: